slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Politicians hate risk.
 Decisions are made on the lowest risk of offending people.

+Hints:

-To reduce corruption diminish people involved on analogic processes.
-Politicians don’t get educated, they get bought.
+- To reduce corruption diminish people involved on analogic processes.
+- The opposite of corruption is patriotism.
+- Politicians don’t get educated, they get bought.
+- Taxes are a membership fee that most of us are voluntarily overpaying.
+- Inequality is a problem.
+Equality is not the solution.
+That's the dilemma.
+- Changes from within are more sustainable than revolutions.
+We don't need great individuals, we need institutions that work.
+- Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.
+- The moment you cross a second border, you are an economic migrant, not a refugee.
+- Multicultural is by absurdum the true monocultural.

 > *"Favors granted always become defined as rights."
 -- Saul Alinsky*